karkipy/react-nepali-date-picker/README.md

 3. .week-header: the bar that contains the days of a week such as sun, mon , tue

+4. .weeks-container: this element contains the actual dates of the calendar

-4. .day-title: this element contains the individual component of week header, this wraps individual sun, mon, etc.
+5. .day-title: this element contains the individual component of week header, this wraps individual sun, mon, etc.

-5. .week: this is the container for individual week
+6. .week: this is the container for individual week

-6. .day: this is the container for actual date of a day in the calendar such as 1,2,3, 4, ....
+7. .day: this is the container for actual date of a day in the calendar such as 1,2,3, 4, ....

-7. .selected: css for the date that was actually selected
+8. .selected: css for the date that was actually selected

-8. .disabled: css for date that are not of this month
+9. .disabled: css for date that are not of this month

 ## Usage